 Imagine that you only have seven seconds to make a first impression.
 Do you want a missing tooth to disrupt your otherwise healthy smile?
 Dental bridges are options to replace missing teeth and to complete the smile.
-For patients near Greensboro, NC, Dr. Steven Hatcher of Triad Dentistry explains the benefits of dental bridges as permanent restorations.
+For patients near Greensboro, NC, Dentists of Triad Dentistry explain the benefits of dental bridges as permanent restorations.

 Benefits of dental bridges